Nkfree/TES3MP-Pants/LearnTes3mpScripting/programers.md

-# Learning tes3mp lua scripting for programers
+# Learning tes3mp's lua scripting for programers

 use this to learn lua
 [Learn LUA in 15 Minutes](http://tylerneylon.com/a/learn-lua/)

-lua is pretty easy but used in many places there is a LUA IDE but you can just use Notepad of your choice
+lua is pretty easy [but used in many places](https://sites.google.com/site/marbux/home/where-lua-is-used) there is a LUA IDE but you can just use Notepad of your choice